 RVers and campers can indulge in three great things when they go on an RV or camping trip in Louisiana: jazz, jambalaya and the Mardi Gras in New Orleans.
 While they can enjoy jazz and jambalaya all year round, they'd have to wait with the rest of the world until the day before Ash Wednesday to grace Louisiana's most festive celebration, the Mardi Gras.

 The term Mardi Gras is of French origin, translating to "Fat Tuesday" in English as reference to the last day of feasting that Catholics have before fasting in observance of the Lenten Season.
-The term, however, has been loosely used to refer to the entire celebration that runs from January 6th, the Epiphany, to Fat Tuesday on February 12, the day before Ash Wednesday, which is actually called the Carnival or "farewell to flesh".
+The term, however, has been loosely used to refer to the entire celebration that runs from January 6th, the Epiphany, to Fat Tuesday on March 4, the day before Ash Wednesday.
+This period is actually called the Carnival or "farewell to flesh".
 Read on for important things you have to know about Mardi Gras.

 What to See and Do